By Rüdiger Grote, 11 June 2019

 The threat of temperature rise to human health

 Heat waves are one of the most direct climate-related threats to human health.
 Several reviews have demonstrated that the impacts of hot spells on human physiology reach from decreasing work efficiency [T. Kjellstrom et al., 2016] to increased mortality [S.N.
 Gosling et al., 2009].
 In fact, the exceptional heat wave that hit most of Europe in 2003 has been estimated to cause more than 20,000 premature deaths in Italy alone [S. Hajat and T. Kosatky, 2010].
-Overall, a comprehensive report from the World Health Organization estimates that every additional 1 degree Celsius (oC) in a heat wave leads to 3 percent or more increase in mortality [M. Ezzati et al., 2004].
+Overall, a comprehensive report from the World Health Organization estimates that every additional 1 degree Celsius (oC) in a heat wave leads to a 3% or more increase in mortality [M. Ezzati et al., 2004].

 Figure 1: Scheme illustrating the disproportionate effect of global warming (i.e. an increase of mean annual temperature) on extreme and record temperatures assuming no change in general probability distribution [IPCC, 2007].